Regularity and tailored regularization of Deep Neural Networks, with application to parametric PDEs in uncertainty quantification: Error analysis

 We have deliberately stated the above results so that the norm \eqref{eq:norm-np} for the non-periodic setting (a) matches the norm \eqref{eq:norm-per} in the periodic setting (b) with $\alpha=1$.
 The Sobolev norm with higher smoothness for non-periodic functions will involve all mixed derivatives up to order~$\alpha$, unlike \eqref{eq:norm-per} which contains only the highest order derivative.
 The Hilbert Korobov norm is typically defined in terms of the decay of Fourier series with a real parameter $\alpha>1/2$, and only when $\alpha$ is an integer can the norm be written in the form \eqref{eq:norm-per} involving mixed derivatives.
 Sometimes the scaling of $\alpha/2$ is used instead of $\alpha$, and often the scaling of $(2\pi)^{2\alpha|\setu|}$ is absorbed into the weights $\gamma_\setu$.
 Similarly, the non-Hilbert Korobov norm is typically defined in terms of the decay of Fourier series with a real parameter $\alpha>1$, and only when $\alpha$ is an integer can the norm satisfy the bound \eqref{eq:norm-K} involving mixed derivatives.
 The corresponding worst case error is known as ``$P_\alpha$'' in the classical theory for lattice rules \cite{SJ94}.
 We have denoted this space differently as $\calK_{\alpha,\bsgamma}$ so that there is no confusion with the norms \eqref{eq:norm-np} and \eqref{eq:norm-per}.

-Setting~(a) can achieve close to $\calO(N^{-1})$ convergence.
-Both settings (b) and (c) can achieve close to $\calO(N^{-\alpha})$ convergence, however, the requirements on the weights $\gamma_\setu$ to ensure that the implied constants are independent of the input dimensionality $s$ can be quite different.
-Later, we will see an advantage of the non-Hilbert setting.
+Taking $\lambda$ arbitrarily close to $1/2$ in \eqref{eq:wce-np}, we see that setting~(a) can achieve close to $\calO(N^{-1})$ convergence for the root-mean-square worst case error.
+Similarly, taking $\lambda$ arbitrarily close to $1/(2\alpha)$ and $1/\alpha$ in \eqref{eq:wce-per} and \eqref{eq:wce-K}, respectively, we see that both settings (b) and (c) can achieve close to $\calO(N^{-\alpha})$ convergence for the worst case error, however, the requirements on the weights $\gamma_\setu$ to ensure that the implied constants are independent of the input dimensionality $s$ can be quite different.
+Later in Theorem~\ref{thm:err}, we will see pros and cons of the non-Hilbert setting.

 One may notice that the bound \eqref{eq:wce-np} has an extra factor of $2^\lambda$ inside the square brackets compared to \eqref{eq:wce-per} with $\alpha=1$; this arose from the technique of averaging with respect to the random shift and working with an associated ``shift-invariant'' setting.
 We can also apply random shifting in the periodic setting and the resulting root-mean-square error bound would remain the same as \eqref{eq:wce-per}.
 Random shifting is useful as it provides a practical error estimate.